Sristi2907/Credit_Card_Fraud_Detection/README.md

 # Credit_Card_Fraud_Detection
 Credit Card Fraud Detection using Machine Learning (XGBoost) with class imbalance handling, ROC-AUC and Precision-Recall based threshold optimization.
-# Credit Card Fraud Detection

-This project focuses on detecting fraudulent credit card transactions using machine learning techniques.
-The dataset is highly imbalanced, so advanced evaluation metrics and threshold optimization are used.

 ## 🔹 Dataset
 - Credit Card Transactions Dataset